Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Jitter is defined as a digital timing error.
-To accurately capture an analog signal, the DAC has to estimate the amplitude, play/store it, estimate again, and so on.
+To accurately capture an analog signal, the best budget DAC has to estimate the amplitude, play/store it, estimate again, and so on.

 If the digital circuitry is poorly designed, there can be minute lapses in this estimate-play process.
 This is called jitter, which can add extra distortion to a audio signal.